OCA/server-tools/base_partition/readme/DESCRIPTION.rst

 So if we have a recordset (x | y | z ) such that x.f == True, y.f == z.f == False,
 then (x | y | z ).partition("f") == {True: x, False: (y | z)}.

-It also provides a backport of `filtered_domain`, which filters a recordset in place with a provided domain.